 In the center format, the coordinates of the end point of the arc in the selected plane are specified along with the offsets of the center of the arc from the current location.
 In this format, it is OK if the end point of the arc is the same as the current point.
-It is an error if:

-• when the arc is projected on the selected plane, the distance from the current point to the center differs from the distance from the end point to the center by more than 0.0002 inch (if inches are being used) or 0.002 millimetre (if millimetres are being used).
+When the arc is projected on the selected plane, the distance from the current point to the center differs from the distance from the end point to the center by more than 0.0002 inch (if inches are being used) or 0.002 mm (if mm are being used).

 The center is specified using the I and J words.
 There are two ways of interpreting them.
 The usual way is that I and J are the center relative to the current point at the start of the arc.
 This is sometimes called Incremental IJ mode.
 The second way is that I and J specify the center as actual coordinates in the current system.
 This is rather misleadingly called Absolute IJ mode.

 The IJ mode is set using the Configure>State... menu when Mach3 is set up.
 The choice of modes are to provide compatibility with commercial controllers.
 You will probably find Incremental to be best.
-In Absolute it will, of course usually be necessary to use both I and J words unless by chance the arc's centre is at the origin.
+In Absolute it will, of course usually be necessary to use both I and J words unless by chance the arc's center is at the origin.

-When the XY-plane is selected, program G2 $X\sim Y\sim Z\sim A\sim B\sim C\sim I\sim J\sim$ (or use G3 instead of G2).
+When the XY-plane is selected, program $G2~X\sim~Y\sim~Z\sim~A\sim~B\sim~C\sim~I\sim~J\sim$ (or use G3 instead of G2).
 The axis words are all optional except that at least one of X and Y must be used.
 I and J are the offsets from the current location or coordinates - depending on IJ mode (X and Y directions, respectively) of the center of the circle.
 I and J are optional except that at least one of the two must be used.
-It is an error if:

-- ♦ X and Y are both omitted. - ♦ I and J are both omitted.
+- X and Y are both omitted - I and J are both omitted

-When the XZ-plane is selected, program G2 $X\sim Y\sim Z\sim A\sim B\sim C\sim I\sim K\sim$ (or use G3 instead of G2).
+When the XZ-plane is selected, program $G2\ X\sim\ Y\sim\ Z\sim\ A\sim\ B\sim\ C\sim\ I\sim\ K\sim$ (or use G3 instead of G2).
 The axis words are all optional except that at least one of X and Z must be used.
 I and K are the offsets from the current location or coordinates - depending on IJ mode (X and Z directions, respectively) of the center of the circle.
 I and K are optional except that at least one of the two must be used.
-It is an error if:

-- ♦ X and Z are both omitted, - I and K are both omitted.
+- X and Z are both omitted - I and K are both omitted

-When the YZ-plane is selected, program G2 $X\sim Y\sim Z\sim A\sim B\sim C\sim J\sim K\sim$ (or use G3 instead of G2).
+When the YZ-plane is selected, program $G2~X\sim~Y\sim~Z\sim~A\sim~B\sim~C\sim~J\sim~K\sim$ (or use G3 instead of G2).
 The axis words are all optional except that at least one of Y and Z must be used.
 J and K are the offsets from the current location or coordinates - depending on IJ mode (Y and Z directions, respectively) of the center of the circle.
 J and K are optional except that at least one of the two must be used.
-It is an error if:

-- ♦ Y and Z are both omitted, - ♦ J and K are both omitted.
+- Y and Z are both omitted - J and K are both omitted